-Independents, suburban voters among the keys to Biden’s victory over Trump
+Analysis | Independents, suburban voters among the keys to Biden’s victory over Trump

 Changes in voting procedures prompted by the pandemic produced a record number of absentee and mail ballots, dwarfing both the percentage of people who cast in-person votes before Election Day as well as those who voted on Election Day.
 And more than 4 in 10 who voted by mail or absentee said they had never done so before.

-Trump won Election Day voters by 65 percent to 33 percent and came out ahead among those who cast in-person early votes by 52 percent to 47 percent.
-But among the nearly half of the electorate that cast mail or absentee ballots, Biden won them by 65 percent to 33 percent.
+Trump won Election Day voters 65 percent to 33 percent and came out ahead among those who cast in-person early votes, 52 percent to 47 percent.
+But among the nearly half of the electorate that cast mail or absentee ballots, Biden won 65 percent to 33 percent.

 With more than 158 million people voting, that still left tens of millions of eligible voters on the sidelines.
 The Pew study examined who they were how they might have voted, had they chosen to do so.
 More than 8 in 10 nonvoters did not have college degrees, compared with about 6 in 10 among those who did vote.
 More than 6 in 10 nonvoters have incomes below $50,000, compared with 35 percent of voters.

-Pew found that nonvoters preferred Biden by 15 points — 50 to 35 percent.
-That marks a big shift from 2016 when those nonvoters preferred Clinton over Trump by half that margin.
-Had all these nonvoters turned out last November, Biden would have won by an even bigger margin.
+Pew found that nonvoters preferred Biden by 15 points — 50 percent to 35 percent.
+That marks a big shift from 2016, when those nonvoters preferred Clinton over Trump by half that margin.
+Had all these nonvoters turned out in November, Biden would have won by an even bigger margin.